iddekingej/hikeroute/README.md

 Because i'm rewriting the use  VC from PHP to XML, the structure is going to change completely (It's not good enough at this moments).

+The VC part is now separated from this project and moved to the XMLView repository.